DieterVoegels/KMeans_Clustering/README.md

 As the K value increased, the image accuracy also increased.
 This was expected though, as there are more colors being used to recolor the image.

 However, I did not expect the variation in the details between adjacent K values.

-This can be seen on the Mario images.
+This can be seen on the Mario images:

 When K = 5, only his mustache has shading.

-When K = 6, his boots and side burns have shading but not his mustache.
+When K = 6, his boots and side burns have shading but not his mustache

-When K = 7, only his side burns have shading. [^1]
+When K = 7, only his side burns have shading.[^1]

->*Note: The third image I used, Luigi.PNG, is not represented here.
-The resulting images from that image are large and take up multiple pages.
-You can see those images in Luigi.pdf file in the OutputImages directory.*

 ![The original image compared to the recolored images](/OutputImages/Mario.PNG)

 ![The original image compared to the recolored images](/OutputImages/Toad.PNG)

+>*Note: The third image I used, Luigi.png, is not represented here.
+The resulting images from that image are large and take up multiple pages.
+You can see those images in the Luigi.pdf file located in the OutputImages directory.*

 ## Encoding and Decoding Images

 To decode the image I used lodepng.h, a simple open source encoding and decoding png library.
 It decodes the image into an array of bytes, with each image being represent by 4 bytes (RGBA).

-I then took each raw pixel data and converted it into a pixel data structure so it would be easier to work with.
+I took each pixels raw data and converted it into the pixel data structure so it would be easier to work with.

 The structure also contained the previous cluster the pixel was assigned to and the current cluster the pixel is assigned to.